Leave a Lasting Legacy:

 If you are 70 ½ years old or older

 You can give any amount up to a maximum of $100,000 annually from your IRA directly to a qualified charity such as Children’s Rights without having to pay income taxes on the gift.
-Known as the IRA charitable rollover or qualified charitable distribution, this gift allows you to satisfy all or part of your required minimum distribution, without paying income tax or generating taxable income.
+Known as the IRA charitable rollover or qualified charitable distribution, this gift allows you to satisfy all or part of your required minimum distribution without paying income tax or generating taxable income.

 When you use a beneficiary designation, you simplify the estate planning and administration process, as your assets pass directly to the beneficiary without going through the probate process.
 You also avoid the time and cost of updating your will and can cancel or alter the agreement at any time.